MobilizeNet/SQLServerSSIS_and_SSRS_Samples/README.md

-# Mobilize SnowConvert Training Labs Sample Files
+# SnowConvert Studio Training Labs Sample Files

-This repository belongs to Mobilize.NET and its purpose is to provide with sample files and extra material for the SnowConvert training labs.
-It also provides a script to setup AdventureWorks in both a SQL Server locally and a Snowflake instance, which will be used to test these labs.
+This repository provides sample files and setup scripts for the SnowConvert training labs.

+# SSRS and Power BI Sample files

+These files are located in `PowerBISamples` and `SSRSSamples` folders respectively and they will be used during the labs.
+Download them into your local folder before starting the labs.
+Also, make sure to setup the database using the scripts and instructions provided below.

 # Snowflake AdventureWorks Files and Scripts setups